abdulsamadkhan/OnlineCourses/README.md

 I am addicted to online learning 📚💻✨😂😜
 This folder contains some  the courses that I have taken at different learning platforms.

-Here is alist of course that I have taken at different platforms

 ## Coursera:
 1. AI for Everyone